alexander-yakushev/honeysql/doc/clause-reference.md

 For the first and second cases, you'll use the `:values` clause to specify rows of values to insert.
 See [**values**](#values) below for more detail on the `:values` clause.

+`:patch-into` is only supported by XTDB but is part of HoneySQL's "core" dialect anyway.
+It produces a `PATCH INTO` statement but otherwise has identical syntax to `:insert-into`.

 `:replace-into` is only supported by MySQL and SQLite but is part of HoneySQL's "core" dialect anyway.
 It produces a `REPLACE INTO`